rohan-g0re/Leetcode/REVISION/arrays-2pointers-sliding_window/longest_substring_wo_reapeating_characters.md

         - update global_max if possible

     2.2 If s[r] is ALREADY in map:
-        - IMPORTANT --> CHECK IF ITS INDEX IS IN THE CURRENT RANGE OF L AND R --> becusae it is possible that there is already an element but we dont have it in the current range --> IF ITS NOT then do 2.1
+        - IMPORTANT --> CHECK IF ITS INDEX IS IN THE CURRENT RANGE OF L AND R --> because it is possible that there is already an element but we dont have it in the current range --> IF ITS NOT then do 2.1

 considering it is in range: